-- 1 Follow the steps in To connect a TV to your computer (page 80) for connecting your 3D TV to the computer with an HDMI cable and set up the TV configuration system. - 2 Press the Fn+F7 keys to change the display output to an external display. - 3 Click Start, All Programs, Corel, and Corel WinDVD BD. - 4 Insert Blu-ray 3D Disc media into the optical disc drive.
+- 1 Follow the steps in To connect a TV to your computer (page 80) for connecting your 3D TV to the computer with an HDMI cable and set up the TV configuration system. - 2 Press the Fn+F7 keys to change the display output to an external display. - 3 Click Start, All Programs, and VAIO Control Center. - 4 Click Display and HDMI Resolution Setting Configuration, and then select 1080 (3D) or 720 (3D). - 5 Click Start, All Programs, Corel, and Corel WinDVD BD. - 6 Insert Blu-ray 3D Disc media into the optical disc drive.